Abel Raises Cain (2005)

 dir.
 Liz Garbus

 A riveting documentary about the tragic story of Wanda Jean Allen.
 A lower-class African-American lesbian, Allen fatally shot her lover Gloria in 1988 in Tulsa.
-On death row for over ten years, her dogged lawyer and prayerful “clemency team” launch an eleventh hour campaign to reduce her sentence from death to life in prison by bringing to light what the trial did not: Allen is mildly retarded and suffers brain damage.
+On death row for over ten years, her dogged lawyer and prayerful “clemency team” launch an eleventh hour campaign to reduce her sentence from death to life in prison by bringing to light what the trial did not: Allen is mildly retarded, with brain damage.
 Despite convincing evidence and pleas made by the victim’s family, as well as Allen’s sincerity and endearing quirks, no stay is issued.
-Garbus really captures the personalities—the various relationships and their tricky dynamics—behind this tense, drawn-out process that’s so clearly stacked against Allen.
+Liz Garbus really captures the personalities—the various relationships and their tricky dynamics—behind this tense, drawn-out process that’s so clearly stacked against Allen.
 Not even Jesse Jackson could sway the Oklahoma governor; in fact, Jackson was arrested at a protest.
-Emmy winner and two-time Oscar nominee Garbus also directed The Nazi Officer’s Wife (2003) and Bobby Fischer Against the World (2011).
+Emmy winner and two-time Oscar nominee Garbus also directed The Nazi Officer’s Wife (2003) and What Happened, Miss Simone?
+(2015).

 Exit Through the Gift Shop (2010)